chrisisler/ErxiDesk/README.md

 # ErxiDesk

-A clean interface for things I do in the terminal.
+A graphical user interface for common command-line tasks designed for personal use.

 ## About

-ErxiDesk is a Windows desktop app built with Electron + React.
+ErxiDesk is a desktop app built with Electron and React.

+### Features
-- Start, monitor, and kill processes
+- Display, start, and kill processes/applications (work in progress)
-- Traverse through directories/files
-- Play music, videos, and view images
-- Set reminders
+- Manage files (to be done)

 ## Build
 - ```npm install```